 Post hoc ergo propter hoc is a Latin phrase, literally translated as “after this, therefore because of this.”
 Essentially, the post hoc fallacy is an argument that states that because a second event follows the first, the first event must be the cause of the second.

 Many superstitions are based on this type of argument, because the observer may notice that performing one action seems to lead to another.
-For example, someone may have seen a black cat before someone died, and illogically applied causality to the appearance of that black cats.
+For example, someone have seen a black cat before someone died and illogically applied causality to the appearance of that black cat.

 Most importantly, the reporting has a preponderance of the post hoc ergo propter hoc fallacies.
 Almost every single report has not and, probably cannot, show causality between the vaccine event and the adverse event.
 Many of the reports lack temporal correlation (let alone causation).

 However, post hoc ergo propter hoc observations could lead to a testable hypothesis as long as there are certain conditions met, such as biological plausibility and potential temporal relationship.
 There must be robust evidence of a mechanism that extends the correlation to causation.
 If one reads papers (beyond the paragraph abstract) that attempt to show causality from epidemiological studies, those papers devote a section describing plausible mechanisms that support the causality hypothesis.

 On the other hand, many of the claims made in VAERS are simply biologically or temporally implausible.

 Throughout the pseudoscientific world, the post hoc fallacy is a fundamental foundation of their “evidence.”
 Homeopathic potions, which are essentially pure water, and many other alternative medicine treatments use a lot of anecdotal testimonies that are based on the post hoc ergo propter hoc fallacy.

 Finally, the statement that “correlation does not imply causation” is related to the post hoc fallacy.
 Showing causation requires additional research far beyond showing correlation.